Career of Cristiano Ronaldo: 2024–25 UEFA Nations League

-Later that year, on 5 September, Ronaldo scored his 900th career goal in a 2–1 victory over Croatia in the UEFA Nations League.
-He became the first player to reach 900 career goals.
-On 15 November, Ronaldo broke the record of most international victories with 132, overtaking Sergio Ramos's record, following a 5–1 victory against Poland in the UEFA Nations League, where he scored a brace.
-Portugal topped their Nations League Group and qualified to the two-legged quarter-finals of the tournament.
-In the second leg against Denmark on 23 March 2025, he missed a penalty but later scored in a 5–2 victory, becoming, at the age of 40, the oldest goalscorer in Nations League history, as well as the fourth 40-year-old player to score a goal with their national team, only after Stanley Matthews, Roger Milla, and Paolo Guerrero.

-On 4 June 2025, Ronaldo scored the winning goal in a 2–1 away victory over Germany in the semi-finals, marking his first-ever win against them in 24 years and securing qualification to the Nations League final.
-In the final against Spain, he scored the equalizing goal in a 2–2 draw that pushed the match into extra time, eventually leading to a 5–3 victory on penalties and becoming the first captain to win this tournament twice.
-In doing so at the age of 40 years and 123 days, he became the oldest player in history to score a goal in a major international final, breaking the previous record set by Pierre Kalala Mukendi in the 1968 African Cup of Nations final at the age of 37.
-He also finished the tournament with 8 goals, the most in a single edition of the competition's top division.
+Ronaldo became the first player to reach 900 career goals in a 2–1 victory over Croatia in the UEFA Nations League on 5 September 2024.
+On 15 November, he scored two goals and achieved his 132nd international victory as Portugal defeated Poland 5–1 in a Nations League match, surpassing Sergio Ramos' international victories record.
+In the second leg of the quarter-finals against Denmark on 23 March 2025, Ronaldo scored in a 5–2 victory, becoming the fourth player 40 years or older to score with their national team, after Stanley Matthews, Roger Milla, and Paolo Guerrero.
+On 4 June, Ronaldo scored the winning goal in a 2–1 victory over Germany in the semi-finals, securing Portugal's qualification to the Nations League final.
+In the final against Spain, he scored the equalising goal in a 2–2 draw that pushed the match into extra time, eventually leading to a victory in a penalty shoot-out.
+At age 40, he became the oldest player to score in a major international final, breaking the previous record set by Pierre Kalala Mukendi.
+Ronaldo finished the tournament with a total of 8 goals.